 A man who enjoys climbing is at a party with his family.
-But then a bad man shows up in the center of the city and he releases a toxic gas that fills up the city and many people die.
+But then an evil man shows up in the center of the city and he releases a toxic gas that fills up the city and many people die.
 The protagonist, his family, and his friends are trapped inside a large building and now they must try to survive until help arrives.

 Exit is a light entertainment movie from South Korea that was a box office success.
 I see and understand why the movie did well because this is a movie for the whole family.
 But it lacks the little extra, and what it lacks most is real suspense.

-The big problem is that the movie is very predictable.
-It has a big problem and it’s that you never feel that the two central characters in the movie are in grave danger.
-The tone indicates that this will go well for the central characters we follow, which kills the tension.
-It’s a bit of a shame because the movie has some scenes that could be suspenseful and increased the heart rate if you as a viewer thought that some of central characters might die.
+The problem is that the movie is very predictable.
+You never feel that the two central characters in the movie are in grave danger.
+The atmosphere indicates that this will go well for the central characters we follow, which kills the suspense.
+It’s a bit of a shame because the movie has some scenes that could be suspenseful and increase the heart rate if you as a viewer thought some of the central characters might die.

-There is a lot of focus on two characters.
-And they are quite creative when they first use their brain cells to get away from the toxic gas or help someone else, so that’s good.
+There’s a lot of focus on two characters.
+And they are creative when they first use their brain cells to escape the toxic gas or help someone else.
+So that’s good.

-If there is one thing that is really annoying in Exit, it’s the cheap and awful drama scenes.
+If there’s one thing that’s annoying in Exit, it’s the cheap and awful drama scenes.
 Especially when we see crying and group crying.
+Is this what they learn in acting school in South Korea?
+Are you serious?
+It’s so fucking bad!
+If this is what they teach in acting schools in South Korea, burn the schools!
 My God, what we are seeing is, to put it mildly, shit!
 I have noticed for many years that in many of these light South Korean blockbusters, the actors cannot convey emotions in a normal, human way without resorting to overacting.